iranroman/musicinformationretrieval.com/README.md

         macbook:~/stanford-mir$ vagrant up

-    If this is your first time running `vagrant up`, this step may take five minutes to download the vagrant box.
+    If this is your first time running `vagrant up`, this step may take five minutes to download the Vagrant box.

 3. Finally, login to the new virtual machine: